 Balance billing prohibitions do not apply to air ambulance services without regard to geographic location of the provided service.
+However, while West Virgina law does not prohibit balance billing for air ambulance services, under federal law, balance billing for air ambulance services is prohibited unless notice and consent requirements are satisfied pursuant to the No Surprises Act.
 Balance billing prohibitions do not apply to pharmacists and pharmacies, outpatient oral surgery and other dental services in West Virginia.